 Working on a job site with an excess of rock, concrete and asphalt?
-Or perhaps you are a fabricator of speciality stone and you have leftover granite, marble, or soapstone.
+Or perhaps you are a hardscape fabricator of specialty stone and you have leftover granite, marble, or soapstone.
+Maybe you operate a wet concrete plant that has daily waste from your washout?
+Having to haul away demolition at considerable expense and then paying again to haul in expensive base for your job?

-You may need options for what to do with this rock “waste.”
-Because if you have the feeling it’s not waste at all, you’re right.
+You may need options for what to do with this rock “waste”, not to mention the significant expenses of hauling to and from site.
+If you have the feeling it’s not waste at all, you’re right.
 This material has the potential to help your company’s button line.

 Key Takeaways

-• Crushing on-site has an average return on investment period of less than five months
+- Crushing on-site has an average return on investment period of less than five months at minimal volumes.

-• Aggregate and hauling costs are high when disposing of construction site waste
+- Aggregate and hauling costs are high and continue to skyrocket when disposing of construction site waste.
+These costs have easily doubled over the last few years.

 What is Portable Crushing?